mlflow/mlflow/docs/source/llms/dspy/index.rst

 You can log the ``dspy.Module`` object to an MLflow run using the :py:func:`mlflow.dspy.log_model` function.

-We will also specify a model signature.
+We will also specify a `model signature <https://mlflow.org/docs/latest/model/signatures.html#input-example>`_.
 An MLflow model signature defines the expected schema for model inputs and outputs, ensuring consistency and correctness during model inference.

 .. code-block:: python